mattriley/agile-avatars/README.md

 # Design Goals

 - Beginner friendly.
 Minimise prerequisite knowledge.
+- Approachable to developers of varying backgrounds and experience.
 - Reduce cognitive load.
 Simplicity.
 Minimalism.
 Organisation.
 Ability to maintain a mental model.
 - Low maintenance.
 Avoid dependencies that could impact the application in a material way.
 - Flexibility.
 Avoid dependencies that take over the control flow of the application.